Hans Kippenberger: Radicalization

 Kippenberger had already in Leipzig joined the Independent Social Democratic Party of Germany, and when that broke apart, he was part of the pro-Soviet faction that joined with the newly-formed Communist Party of Germany.
-By 1922, he was employed full-time by the party as part of what one source identifies as the party's "secret apparatus".
+By 1922, he was employed full-time by the party as part of what one source identifies as the party's "secret apparatus" (AM Apparat).

 Meanwhile, he attended lectures at the University of Hamburg on socioeconomics although it is not clear that he was formally enrolled as a student at the university.

 He became a leader in the Communist Party student group and played a leading role in the Hamburg Uprising, which erupted in October 1923.
 In the city's politically-left-wing Barmbek quarter, Kippenberger led a fighting group of workers and also managed to plant communist moles into Hamburg police and Reichswehr units.

 It was thanks to his careful oversight and military training that the communist fighter groups retreated in good order.
 Although Kippenberger was elected to the regional Hamburg Parliament in 1924, the Hamburg Uprising made the public prosecutor of Hamburg issue a warrant for his arrest.
 Badly wounded, Kippenberger lived for several months illegally (unregistered with the local city hall) in Leipzig until March 1924, when he fled to the Soviet Union.

 While living in Moscow, Kippenberger was personally recruited by General Yan Karlovich Berzin into the Soviet military intelligence service, the GRU.
 After the Weimar Republic amnestied those who had taken part in the Hamburg Uprising, Kippenberger returned to Germany, where he became, according to John O. Koehler, "the most important link between the Soviet secret service and Germany's Communist Party, functioning at various times under the code names Alex, Adam, and Wolf".

 Sources differ over whether he returned from the Soviet Union at the end of 1924 and then lived illegally (unregistered) in Germany or stayed in the Soviet Union until 1926 (or beyond).
 There is also a suggestion that in Moscow, as well attending a military academy, he studied at the Communist University of the National Minorities of the West.
 During 1924 and 1925, he had still been sought, apparently without success, by the Hamburg police in connection with the part that he had played in the Hamburg Uprising.